The community's trash and recycling schedule is:

 Water’s Edge Board of Directors

-We ask all residents to please be a good neighbor and fully utilize ALL of their private parking spaces, including your garage and driveway BEFORE parking your any vehicle in our limited number of guest parking spots.
-This way we always have enough spots for overflow and our guests.
+We ask all residents to please be a good neighbor and fully utilize ALL of their private parking spaces, including your garage and driveway BEFORE parking your vehicle in our limited guest parking spots.
+This way we always have enough spots for overflow parking of residents and guests.

 We thank you for your cooperation.